Sumitb-07/E-Learning-UI/README.md

 *MENTOR NAME*: NEELA SANTHOSH

-*DESCRIPTION OF PROJECT*:
+*DESCRIPTION OF THE TASK*:

   I have built a modern E-Learning Platform UI, focusing on a seamless user experience for students.
 The goal was to create an intuitive and interactive interface for browsing courses, tracking progress, and engaging with educational content.

 **Tools & Technologies Used** :
   •	Frontend: HTML, CSS, JavaScript